ibm-cloud-docs/watsonxdata/remote-querying-data-ai-end.md

 - The `<console-host>` portion of your {{site.data.keyword.lakehouse_short}} instance URL for the MCP server endpoint, which has the following format: </br>`https://<console-host>/api/v1/watsonxdata/mcp`
 - Your credentials:

-   - Your IBM Cloud API key in a base64 credentials string
-   - Your IBM Cloud bearer token
+   - Your IBM Cloud API key in a base64 credentials string OR your IBM Cloud bearer token

 - The Cloud Resource Name (CRN) of your {{site.data.keyword.lakehouse_short}} instance